 ETS Provides Tools Managers Use to Engage Tenants, Relieve Burden

-Electronic Tenant Solutions, purveyor of web-based property management solutions has several clients that utilize app technology, like Instant Alert and Email Notification to initiate green practices among tenants in their properties in an effort to reduce energy consumption.
+Electronic Tenant® Solutions, purveyor of web-based property management solutions has several clients that utilize Communications tools, like Instant Alert and Email Notification to initiate green practices among tenants in their properties in an effort to reduce energy consumption.
 In 2016 ETS client at AMA Plaza in Chicago employed these tools for a campaign titled “Cool in the Shade.”

 AMA Plaza’s Cool in the Shade

 ETS communications apps were used to encourage tenants to close office window blinds for 14 weeks in the summer of 2016.
-AMA GM, Susan Hammer estimates a savings of 285,000 kWh by optimizing cooling, and minimizing start-up impact, which equates to an approximately $25,000 in savings.
+Susan Hammer, AMA’s GM at the time, estimated a savings of 285,000 kWh by optimizing cooling, and minimizing start-up impact, which equates to an approximately $25,000 in savings.
 The program provided greater savings as tenants learned how closing blinds to reduce the sun load at all times would not only provide greater comfort to their office space, but would continue to save energy and expenses.
-Extrapolating this out on a daily basis for the season may have saved an additional 1,000,000 kWh or $90,000 more dollars for the year.
+On a daily basis for the season, they may have saved an additional 1,000,000 kWh or $90,000 more dollars for the year.
 (Susan Hammer, RPA, BOMI-HP, LEED AP O+Mm Vice President/General Manager, Jones Lang LaSalle)

 “Susan has been a long time client and friend,” says Ian O’Neil, President + CEO, Electronic Tenant® Solutions.
 “The team at AMA Plaza makes us look good,” he continued, “they use our apps and services with immense capability, and it shows.”